kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts.md

 ## 💪 Exercise 2

-Let's reuse the previous list of dictionaries that contain personal information about the participants of a research project:
+We will reuse the previous list of dictionaries that contain personal information about the participants of a research project:

 ```{code-cell} ipython3
 participants = [